schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 # Why the Dvorak keyboard couldn't take over

-When the Dvorak layout was introduced as an alternative, QWERTY had already cemented itself as the most popular keyboard layout, and the people, organizations, schools won't bother learning a new one because the established standard of QWERTY keyboards was good enough for their basic typing needs.
+When the Dvorak layout was introduced as an alternative, QWERTY had already cemented itself as the most popular keyboard layout, and the people, organizations, schools won't bother learning a new one because the established standard of QWERTY keyboards was good enough for their basic typing needs.[^2]

 > *I am tired of trying to do something worthwhile for the human race, they simply don't want to change*